 Depending on the results of stage one, it may be necessary to change the identity completely including name and visual style (Acccenture), keep the same name but change the identity visually (BP) or just modulate it (Renault).

-Changes of names and visual styles are expensive, time consuming and make clear signals to the market place that the organisation is making a new promise or moving in a new direction.
-This kind of change makes a promise of changed performance which has to be fulfilled.
+Changes of names and visual styles are expensive, time-consuming, and make clear signals to the marketplace that the organization is making a new promise or moving in a new direction.
+This kind of change makes a promise of changed performance, which has to be fulfilled.
 Never, ever, promise more than you can deliver.
 On the basis of the recommendations made in stage one, the consultants will develop an identity system based around either the corporate, endorsed, or branded models.
 The identity system will usually consist of a name (or names), mark or logo, main and subsidiary typefaces and colours.
 These will be shown in the form of applications in a wide variety of corporate materials – letterheads, brochures, websites, showrooms, products and so on.

-The new identity has to be codified so that it can be used by everyone in the organisation who needs it, and by relevant outside suppliers.
+The new identity has to be codified so that it can be used by everyone in the organization who needs it, and by relevant outside suppliers.
 Manuals are prepared which contain all the identity elements and show a variety of applications.
-In addition the manual has to demonstrate the spirit that lies behind the organisation.
+In addition, the manual has to demonstrate the spirit that lies behind the organization.

 Identity Programme Launch and Introduction:

-Never trivialise it.
-Explain that the new identity is the outward and visible sign of change and explain what that change means.
-Internal audiences want to know what, why and particularly how it will affect each of them as individuals.
+Never trivialize it.
+Explain that the new identity is the outward and visible sign of change, and explain what that change means.
+Internal audiences want to know what, why, and particularly how it will affect each of them as individuals.
 External audiences only want to know why and how much.

-All organisations have an identity whether they control it or not.
+All organizations have an identity, whether they control it or not.
 A corporate identity programme harnesses and manages this resource in the corporate interest.

 A nice, clean logo should define a company or an individual online, no matter what.

 Typography is either part of the logo, the company/individual name, or the overall online/offline theme.